On the 200th anniversary of Napoleon's death, his legacy divides France

 France is the only country that ever abolished and then reinstated slavery, and it took until 1848 for it to be banned permanently.

-In the French Caribbean island of Martinique, birthplace of Napoleon’s first wife, the statue of Joséphine de Beauharnais was beheaded in 1991 and ritually splashed with red paint each year.
+On the French Caribbean island of Martinique, birthplace of Napoleon’s first wife, the statue of Joséphine de Beauharnais was beheaded in 1991 and ritually splashed with red paint each year.
 But during last year’s Black Lives Matter protests and the global debate about symbols of discrimination and suppression, demonstrators tore the statue down altogether.

 Activists and politicians in France’s formerly colonized overseas territories objected to celebrations of the bicentenary.

-“The community that I govern will not join in these tributes, except to send the only echo that is possible on this side of the ocean: the echo of our pain,” Guadeloupe’s departmental council president, Josette Borel-Lincertin, told French newspaper Le Monde.
+“The community that I govern will not join in these tributes, except to send the only echo that is possible on this side of the ocean: the echo of our pain,” Guadeloupe’s departmental council president, Josette Borel-Lincertin, told the French newspaper Le Monde.

-But with far-right leader Marine Le Pen among the highest-polling candidates in the 2022 elections, Macron’s presence during the ceremonies on Wednesday was as much about the past as about the country’s future.
+But with far-right leader Marine Le Pen among the highest-polling candidates for the 2022 election, the presence of Macron during the ceremonies on Wednesday was as much about the past as about the country’s future.

 In a speech, Macron called the restoration of slavery a “betrayal of the spirit of Enlightenment,” but he also cited Napoleon’s quest for “the greatness of the country.”

-For Olivier Le Cour Grandmaison, a political scientist who has focused on racism and colonialism, Macron’s participation was by itself a gesture to far-right, right-wing and centrist voters who believe Napoleon “contributed to the greatness and construction of the French state.”
+For Olivier Le Cour Grandmaison, a political scientist who has focused on racism and colonialism, Macron’s participation was by itself a gesture to far-right, right-wing and centrist voters who think Napoleon “contributed to the greatness and construction of the French state.”

 “The issue of slavery, which has long been downplayed, must now be placed at the center of reflection,” Le Cour Grandmaison said.

-He warned that Macron’s decision to attend Wednesday’s ceremonies risked deepening divisions, alienating descendants of enslaved people and others who consider the commemorations a political insult.
+He warned that Macron’s attendance at Wednesday’s ceremonies risked deepening divisions and alienating descendants of enslaved people and others who consider the commemorations a political insult.

 The French government rejected such criticism.